righthalfplane/SdrGlut/README.md

 git clone https://github.com/righthalfplane/SdrGlut.git

-Then use the GUI and go to the diector SdrGlut/Sdrglut-windows and start the project SdrGlut.sln.
+Then use the GUI and go to the directory SdrGlut/Sdrglut-windows and click the project SdrGlut.sln.

-Select Release and X64 and then find a switch the comments on th lines -
+Select "Release" and "X64" and then find and switch the comments on the lines -

            // SoapySDRDevice_setupStream(rx->device,&rx->rxStream,SOAPY_SDR_RX, SOAPY_SDR_CF32, NULL,0,NULL);